aws-dna-4team/jarvis-agent/README.md

 After login, you have to store ServiceEndpoit(from deployment step) at API field and push the `Store Jarvis-Agent API Address` button.

 Now Ready to use !!

+# Tag-Instance

+In order to check the CPU average rate (in percentages) for last 30 minutes go to your AWS-console and assign the tag with AlexaName.
+The value of this tag will be the keyword while requesting the status.
+For example `AlexaName: demoserver`

+Then after activating the Alexa Jarvis-DevOps skill you can request "status demoserver", and it will tell you the CPU Utilization information.

 # Troubleshootings